 - Congenital anomalies

 Also, a woman who developed or experienced gestational diabetes mellitus is expected to have type II diabetes mellitus within 5 years for the rest of her life.

-The prognosis or the chance of the mother and/or fetus for survival depends on the maternal ability to tolerate and adjust to high glucose level, medical management, and obedience to treatment regimen.
-This means that, the more cooperative and responsive the mother to treatment regimen is, the better chances of both maternal and fetal well being are.
+The prognosis or the chance of the mother and/or fetus for survival depends on the maternal ability to tolerate and adjust to high glucose levels, medical management, and obedience to the treatment regimen.
+This means that the more cooperative and responsive the mother to the treatment regimen is, the better chances of both maternal and fetal well being are.

 The performance of the following diagnostic tests aims to determine the level of diabetes present in the pregnant mother and determine its extent of damage or impending effects.
 This serves as the basis for the plan of care for the mother and the fetus.

 - Blood glucose monitoring—this can either be done through fasting blood sugar (FBS) or randomly.
 This reveals the glucose level and indicates the plan of care needed.

 - Glucose tolerance test (GTT)—to evaluate the response of insulin to loading glucose.